thegenemyers/DFA-SPEC/DFA-spec.md

 While not a concept for pure DeBrujin or long-read assemblers, it is the case that paired end data and external maps often order and orient contigs/vertices into scaffolds with intervening gaps.
-To this end we introduce a **gap** edge described in G-lines that give the estimated gap distance between the two vertex sequences and the variance of that estimate or 0 if no estimate is available.
+To this end we introduce a **gap** edge described in G-lines that give the estimated gap distance between the two segment sequences and the variance of that estimate or 0 if no estimate is available.
+The first segment is in always in the normal orientation.
+If the displacement is an integer g (no $-prefix), then g is the estimated distance from the *end of the first segment forward* to the second fragment in the orientation specified by the sign.
+If the displacement is $g, then the g is the estimated distance from the *start of the first segment backward* to the second fragment in the orientation specified by the sign.
 Relationships in E-lines are fixed and known, where as in a G-line, the distance is an estimate and the line type is intended to allow one to define assembly **scaffolds**.